MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ## Shopping

 Microsoft Edge helps you find coupons, rebates and better prices while shopping online.
 To help you find coupons or the best price while shopping online, Microsoft Edge downloads a list of shopping domains locally to the client from the Microsoft shopping service.
-When you go to a website, or save an item to your Collections, Microsoft Edge locally determines if the site you're on is a shopping domain or product detail page.
-If the site is determined to be a shopping page, Microsoft Edge will send the URL with personally identifiable information removed to the Microsoft shopping service.
-We also send the product price, product image, product name, ratings, and reviews, along with information about Microsoft Edge and your operating system version to the service.
-This data is sent over HTTPS with a randomly generated identifier and cookies if cookies are allowed.
+When you navigate a website, or save an item to your Collections, Microsoft Edge locally determines if the website you're on is a shopping domain or product detail webpage.
+If the website is identified as a shopping webpage, Microsoft Edge sends the URL with personally identifiable information removed to the Microsoft shopping service.
+Microsoft also sends the product price, product image, product name, ratings, and reviews, along with information about Microsoft Edge and your operating system version to the service.
+The data is sent over HTTPS with a randomly generated identifier and cookies if cookies are allowed.
 The Microsoft Edge shopping feature requires sharing of cookie information with Bing.
-For example, the cookies might be used for debugging, fraud detection, and analytics.
-The Microsoft shopping service will return prices from other retailers, historical price trends and any available coupons for that site.
+For example, the cookies may be used for debugging, fraud detection, and analytics.
+The Microsoft shopping service returns prices from other retailers, historical price trends and any available coupons for that website.

-When you're applying coupons, cookies will be stored on your device to correctly attribute the coupon provider.
-Cookies will be saved by our trusted coupon providers only after a coupon is successfully applied on the cart.
-After the coupons are applied, information about the success of the coupons will be sent back to the Microsoft shopping service to help us understand which coupons succeeded or failed.
+When you're applying coupons, cookies are stored on your device to correctly attribute the coupon provider.
+Cookies are saved by Microsoft-trusted coupon providers only after a coupon is successfully applied on the cart.
+After the coupons are applied, information about the success of the coupons is sent back to the Microsoft shopping service to help understand which coupons succeeded or failed.
 Data sent to the Microsoft shopping service is sent over HTTPS with a randomly generated identifier which changes per coupon lookup.

 :::image type="complex" source="./media/shopping.png" alt-text="Shopping and coupons" lightbox="./media/shopping.png":::
    Shopping and coupons
 :::image-end:::

-If you visit a shopping domain and you are an existing Bing Rebates user, Microsoft Edge will send the domain along with cookies to the Microsoft shopping service to retrieve your Bing Rebates profile and cash back offers for the domain.
-If you choose to activate cash back, Microsoft Edge will send your URL to the Microsoft shopping service to receive an affiliate URL.
+If you visit a shopping domain and you are an existing Bing Rebates user, Microsoft Edge sends the domain along with cookies to the Microsoft shopping service to retrieve your Bing Rebates profile and cash back offers for the domain.
+If you choose to activate cash back, Microsoft Edge sends your URL to the Microsoft shopping service to receive an affiliate URL.
 Cookies may be stored on your device to correctly attribute the rebates provider.

 The shopping service is turned on by default for all users.
+To change the shopping setting in Microsoft Edge, complete the following actions.

+1. Navigate to `edge://settings/privacy`.
-To change the shopping setting in Microsoft Edge, navigate to `edge://settings/privacy`, and then turn off **Save time and money with Shopping in Microsoft Edge**.
+1. Turn off the **Save time and money with Shopping in Microsoft Edge** setting.

 InPrivate browsing uses the shopping setting of the profile that launched the InPrivate session.

 ## Sign in and Identity